 A new public transport system in a new country can be extremely daunting.
 Not to worry, after reading this you should have some clarity on the matter that is the Dutch public transport system and the OV-chipkaart.

 So, you want to use public transportation in the Netherlands.
-Well, the first thing you will need is an OV-chipkaart.
-Of course, if you are only here for a holiday and will be walking around and only occasionally using the tram etc. there is not much point in getting an OV-chipkaart.
+Well, the first thing you will need is an OV-chipkaart!
+Of course, if you are only here for a holiday and will be walking around and only occasionally using trams, buses or metros. there is not much point in getting an OV-chipkaart.

 However, if you plan on being here for a while, then getting a card you can use to jump on a bus or train when you like is pretty handy.
 There are different types of OV-chipkaart you can buy and use, namely the anonymous one and the personal one.
 This excludes the disposable OV-chipkaart often used by tourists.

 The difference between the personal and anonymous OV-chipkaart

 So, you’re here for a longer period of time and want to get a travel card - but which is best for you?

 The anonymous OV-chipkaart is not linked to your personal details and therefore where and when you travel is not connected to you directly.
 This also means that the anonymous card can be used by everyone; however, not at the same time.